appvirality/appvirality-sdk-android/README.md

 graph.facebook.com.consumer_key = 0000000000
 </code>
 </pre>
-(don't forget to replace "0000000000" with your Facebook App ID)
+NOTE: Don't forget to replace "0000000000" with your Facebook App ID.

 <H4>Include Appvirality in Your App</H4>